WheteThunger/EntityScaleManager/README.md

 #### OnEntityScale

-- Called when an entity is about to be resized by either the `scale` command the `API_ScaleEntity` method
+- Called when an entity is about to be resized by either the `scale` command or the `API_ScaleEntity` method
 - Returning `false` will prevent the entity from being resized
 - Returning `null` will result in the default behavior